Skip to content

 SSL (Swedish Super League) & F-liiga (Finnish League)

-The Swedish SSL and Finnish F-liiga are the two strongest domestic floorball leagues in the world, featuring full-time professional players, packed arenas, and broadcast coverage.
+The Swedish SSL and Finnish F-liiga are the two strongest domestic floorball leagues in the world, featuring full-time top-level players, packed arenas, and broadcast coverage.
 The SSL final regularly draws over 10,000 spectators at venues like Friends Arena and Malmö Arena, while F-liiga matches attract passionate crowds across Finland.
 These leagues are the primary development pathway for international-caliber players, and their tactical sophistication sets the standard for floorball worldwide.
 Top clubs include Storvreta IBK, Falun IBK, and Linköping IBK (Sweden) and Classic, Happee, and OILERS (Finland).

 Floorball's Greatest Players